chrisjameslennon/mm/docs/_pages/users.md

 ---
 <!--voyzu help content-->
 This page shows a list (updated every hour) of all your G Suite domain users.
-On this screen you can choose which users you want to replicate the master voyzu contacts list to.
+On this screen you can choose which users you want to replicate the master Voyzu contacts list to.
 Users you are replicating contacts to will have a <code>#voyzu shared</code> label created in their Google contacts